Brill Environment Group

 BEG / BCAG

-Brill Environment Group (BEG) and Brill Climate Action Group (BCAG) are separate groups working in tandem, with complementary but distinct objectives.
-In a nutshell, BEG has an educational and advisory role whilst BCAG’s focus is on Action (the clue is in the name!).
+Brill Environment Group (BEG) and the presently quiescent Brill Climate Action Group (BCAG) are separate groups working in tandem, with complementary but distinct objectives.
+In a nutshell, BEG has an educational, advisory and lobbying role whilst BCAG’s focus is on Action (the clue is in the name!).

 Get involved!